frzhen/typescript-web-framework/README.md

     - mega-user-JSON-server: this is where we added on JSON server and use axios to persist data in db.json.
 - composition-refactor: refactor using composition pattern
 - reusable-inheritance: refactor to not limited to User class
-- views: (where we insert the view classes)
+- view: (where we insert the view classes)
+- view-reusable

 ### Structure